Welcome to the Junior Mathematics Competition!

 2023 is the 38th year of this highly successful Competition.

 This mathematics competition is for students in years 9 to 11 (forms 3 to 5), although younger students may also take part.
 Every student throughout New Zealand sits the competition on exactly the same day, usually a Wednesday in late March or early April.

 The competition lasts for one hour and in this time students answer up to six questions.
 The emphasis is on problem solving, so expect surprises!

 Mathematical skills are important, but so is careful reading.
 Students who read the questions carefully and work out exactly what is being asked generally do better than those who jump in and write down the first thing that springs to mind.

-Although the same questions are asked for each year level, students only compete against students at the same level as themselves.
+Although many of the same questions are asked for each year level, students only compete against students at the same level as themselves.
 (However students in years 7 or 8 are regarded as being in year 9 for the purposes of the competition.)

 Note: This competition should not be confused with Problem Challenge, which is run by a separate unit within the Department of Mathematics and Statistics at the University of Otago.
 For Problem Challenge enquires please contact the Problem Challenge organisers directly.